"artistic genius .. a defining character

 The Ottawa Xpress,2004

-In 2002-2009, while suffering from 'future shock', Marc produced a series of artworks entitled "Anarchos Apokalypsis" where he burned, shredded and smashed shit to pieces - and hung it in museums and galleries.
+In 2002-2009, while suffering from 'future shock', Marc produced a series of artworks entitled "Anarchos Apokalypsis" where he burned, shredded and smashed shit to pieces - then hung it in museums and galleries.
+His 'assemblage/remix' style continues to be prevalent in his current sculptural work.

 WATCH THIS: Marc recently gave a talk at the Ottawa chapter of Pecha Kucha (similar to TEDx talks) where he discussed his work over the last decade.